aizetachan/turbo-variable/README.md

 - **Border Radius**: Corner radius for all corners
 - **Stroke Width**: Border thickness with automatic dark stroke creation

+### Smart Auto-Fix Features

+- **Auto Frame Creation**: If you try to apply spacing/padding to a non-frame element, the plugin automatically wraps it in a frame
+- **Auto Layout Enabling**: Missing Auto Layout?
+The plugin enables it automatically with optimal direction
+- **Intelligent Direction**: Analyzes child element positions to choose the best Auto Layout direction
+- **Automatic Stroke**: When applying stroke width, a dark stroke is automatically created if none exists

 ### Important Notes

-- **Auto Layout Required**: Spacing and padding variables require Auto Layout to be enabled
 - **Scope Compatibility**: For best results with padding, use variables with `ALL_SCOPES` instead of `GAP` scope
-- **Automatic Stroke**: When applying stroke width, a dark stroke is automatically created if none exists
+- **Selection Updates**: When frames are created automatically, selection updates to the new frame

 ## Contributing